 Contingency planning – and keeping a focus on core priorities when things change

 It has been quite a year for Causeway – from having to cancel all face to face training bookings from March, to adapting every course for online and writing new courses to fit the new ways we need to work.
 Thanks so much to our loyal clients, our business is surviving and thriving.
 It’s almost time to take a deep breath at the end of this turbulent year for everyone.
-First of all (I am a project manager after all) here is a summary of the project management courses we will be delivering.
 Let us know if we can help your organisation choose and implement projects successfully in the new year.
 Thanks again and hope you get time to relax and reflect before the new year begins.